COVID-19 – Current guidance from Research Funders

 Will I still be able to submit grants during the disruption?

 Research Services remains operational, and all teams are now remote working.
 However, given the current situation and the possibility of increased staff absence, please allow extra time ahead of the funder submission deadline, and ensure your Head of Department is available to approve.
+The agreed minimum time you should allow from the time it reaches Research Services is three working days.
+Although steps have been made to ensure smooth running of application processes, issues that arise can take longer to resolve in the current circumstances thus increasing the very real risk of missing deadlines for last minute applications.
 If your departmental approver is not available, please contact your research support team as soon as possible.

 Will funders be extending submission deadlines for funding calls?